The Champion Plan

 What is the Champion Plan?

-- The Champion Plan is an addiction outreach program in Brockton that will launch Monday.
-The police-assisted outreach plan is meant to help place individuals with substance use disorder who want help into addiction treatment facilities.
-Modeled after a similar program in Gloucester, addicts asking for help will receive it.
-Brockton’s police headquarters will serve as the drop-in center.
+- The Champion Plan is a police assisted recovery program in Brockton that launched on February 29, 2016.
+The plan is meant to help place individuals with substance use disorders (SUD) who want help into the level of care they want; detoxification, CSS, outpatient, Medically Assisted Treatment (MAT), etc. Modeled after a similar program in Gloucester, individuals suffering with a SUD asking for help will receive it.
+Brockton’s police headquarters will serve as the point of entry.

 How does the program work?

-- The only way to enter the program is by going to the Police Department, where a designated specialist will assist the individual with substance use disorder and/or their family.
-From there, Brockton-based addiction resource group Stairway to Recovery will provide volunteers, who are in recovery themselves, to support the people entering into the program.
-They will be taken to the Stairway to Recovery office, which will serve as a safe haven while they are waiting to get into a treatment facility.
-Once a bed at one of the six area treatment centers participating in the program is available, Brewster Ambulance will take the person from Stairway to Recovery to the facility to begin their treatment.
-Those who want to participate will not be able to go directly to Stairway to Recovery and must begin the process at the Brockton police station.
+- The only way to enter the program is by going to the Police Department, where the police will assist the individual with a SUD and/or their family.
+From there, Brockton-based non-profit, Gandara Center, will provide volunteers, most with lived experience, to support the people entering into the program.
+They will be taken to the Champion Plan Office, which will serve as a safe haven while they are waiting to get into a treatment facility or make their treatment plan.
+Once a bed at a treatment centers is available, Brewster Ambulance will provide transportation to the facility to begin their treatment.

 Who can enter the program?

-- Any individual with substance use disorder in Brockton who is seeking treatment is encouraged to take part in the Champion Plan.
-Non-residents of the city will also be accepted.
+- Any individual with a SUD who is seeking treatment is encouraged to take part in the Champion Plan.
+Non-residents of the city will be accepted.
 Even though the plan intends to serve all who ask for help, Brockton residents will be given preference.
 Be aware, those who have active warrants for their arrest will be placed in custody and have to go before the court before entering the program.
 By law, the police have to arrest those with outstanding warrants.
-But once the warrants are cleared, they can enter the treatment program.
+From Feb 29, 2016-December 31, 2016 seven individuals were detained due to warrants and all seven returned to the program, five within three days.
+Once the warrants are cleared, individuals can enter the treatment program.
 People are asked to discard any drugs or drug paraphernalia before going into the police station.